Richard Danzig: Washington, D.C. years

 Between 1977 and 1981, Danzig served as a Deputy Assistant Secretary of Defense and then as Principal Deputy Assistant Secretary for Manpower, Reserve Affairs, and Logistics.

 From 1981 to 1993, Danzig was a partner in the Washington, D.C., office of the international law firm Latham & Watkins.
 He served as deputy chair of the firm's International Practice Group, and also as director of its Japan Group.
 He was also a director of the National Semiconductor Corporation, a trustee of Reed College, and interim director of litigation and then vice chairman of the International Human Rights Law Group.
 During this time, Danzig was co-author, with the distinguished policy analyst Peter Szanton, of the book, National Service: What Would It Mean?
 A decade before, Szanton had been head of the New York City-RAND Institute, a joint venture of the City and the RAND Corporation when Danzig came to that office as a law student.
 The book which Danzig and Szanton co-authored helped shape America's current civilian National Service system.

 Danzig served as the Under Secretary of the Navy from November 1993 to May 1997.
 In 1994, Danzig was elected as a fellow in the National Academy of Public Administration.
 Later he was sworn in as the 71st Secretary of the Navy on November 16, 1998.
 In the period between these two jobs, he and his wife, Andrea, lived in Asia and Europe while Danzig served as a Traveling Fellow of the Center for International Political Economy and as an adjunct professor at Syracuse University's Maxwell School of Citizenship and Public Affairs.
+He is currently a Senior Fellow at the Johns Hopkins Applied Physics Laboratory.

 Later career

 In 2007 and 2008, Danzig worked for Senator Obama's campaign as an advisor on national security issues.

 Danzig has been a director of National Semiconductor Corporation and Human Genome Sciences Corporation.

 In 2014, Danzig delivered the fifth Sloan Foundation Cyber Security Lecture at the NYU Polytechnic School of Engineering, based on his publication "Surviving on a Diet of Poisoned Fruit: Reducing the National Security Risks of America's Cyber Dependencies".

 He is currently chairman of the board of directors of the Center for a New American Security, an independent think tank.
 He is also a member of the Defense Policy Board, a federal advisory committee to the United States Department of Defense, and is a senior fellow at the Johns Hopkins Applied Physics Laboratory.
-Danzig also served as a member of the Homeland Security Advisory Council. but resigned on July 18, 2018, over immigration decisions to separate families.
+Danzig also served as a member of the Homeland Security Advisory Council, but resigned on July 18, 2018, over immigration decisions to separate families.